Mycoplasma genitalium: Symptoms of infection

-Infection with Mgen produces a combination of clinical symptoms, but can be asymptomatic.
-It causes inflammation in the urethra (urethritis) both in men and women, which is associated with mucopurulent discharge in the urinary tract, and burning while urinating.
-In women, it causes cervicitis and pelvic inflammatory diseases (PID), including endometritis and salpingitis.
-Women may also experience bleeding after sex and it is also linked with tubal factor infertility.
-For men, the most common signs are painful urination or a watery discharge from the penis.
 Polymerase chain reaction analyses indicated that it is a cause of acute non-gonococcal urethritis (NGU) and probably chronic NGU.
-It is strongly associated with persistent and recurring non-gonococcal urethritis (NGU) responsible for 15 percent to 20 percent of symptomatic NGU cases in men.
-Unlike other Mycoplasma, the infection is not associated with bacterial vaginosis.
+It is strongly associated with persistent and recurring non-gonococcal urethritis (NGU), responsible for 15 percent to 20 percent of symptomatic NGU cases in men.
+Unlike other mycoplasmas, the infection is not associated with bacterial vaginosis.
 It is highly associated with the intensity of HIV infection.
 Some scientists are performing research to determine if Mgen could play a role in the development of prostate and ovarian cancers and lymphomas in some individuals.
 These studies have yet to find conclusive evidence to suggest a link.

 Genome

-The genome of M. genitalium consists of 525 genes in one circular DNA of 580,070 base pairs.
+The genome of M. genitalium strain G37T consists in one circular DNA molecule of 580,070 base pairs.
 Scott N. Peterson and his team at the University of North Carolina at Chapel Hill reported the first genetic map using pulsed-field gel electrophoresis in 1991.
-They performed an initial study of the genome using random sequencing in 1993, by which they found 100,993 nucleotides and 390 protein-coding genes.
-Collaborating with researchers at The Institute for Genomic Research (TIGR; now the J. Craig Venter Institute), which included Craig Venter, they made the complete genome sequence in 1995 using shotgun sequencing.
-Only 470 predicted coding regions (out of 482 protein encoding genes) were identified, including genes required for DNA replication, transcription and translation, DNA repair, cellular transport, and energy metabolism.
+They performed an initial study of the genome using sequencing in 1993, by which they found 100,993 nucleotides and 390 protein-coding genes.
+Collaborating with researchers at The Institute for Genomic Research (TIGR; now the J. Craig Venter Institute), which included Craig Venter, they completed the genome sequence in 1995 using shotgun sequencing.
+Only 470 predicted coding regions were identified in 1995, including genes required for DNA replication, transcription and translation, DNA repair, cellular transport, and energy metabolism.
 It was the second complete bacterial genome ever sequenced, after Haemophilus influenzae.
-In 2006, the team at the J. Craig Venter Institute reported that only 382 genes are essential for biological functions.
-The small genome of M. genitalium made it the organism of choice in The Minimal Genome Project, a study to find the smallest set of genetic material necessary to sustain life.
+Later data from KEGG reports 476 protein-coding genes and 43 RNA genes, totaling 519.
+It is unclear where the "525" gene count for the G37T stems from and what gene calling procedure was used.
+The current genome annotation in the Uniprot reference proteome lists 483 proteins.